Skip to content

 inactive 0 0

-Causes ⎕PROFILE to perform a 1000 millisecond calibration to approximate the call time bias and granularity for the current timer.
-Note, a timer must have been previously selected by using ⎕PROFILE 'start'.
+Causes ⎕PROFILE to perform a 1,000 millisecond calibration to approximate the call time bias and granularity for the current timer.

 ⎕PROFILE will retain the lesser of the current timer values compared to the new values computed by the calibration.
-The rationale for this is to use the smallest possible values of which we can be certain.
+This ensures that the smallest possible values of which we can be certain is used.

 ⎕PROFILE'calibrate'